ewpratten/KoboSSH/README.md

 ## Kobo-side setup

+*This assumes you already have telnet access to the device*

 Dropbear needs somewhere to go on the system.
 I chose `/mnt/onboard/opt/dropbear`.
 With the binary copied over, the following commands will set up ssh keys for the device:

 ```sh